turi-code/userguide/deployment/pred-on-premises.md

 which should print something like "default".

+You can start and stop the machine with:

+    $ docker-machine start
+    $ docker-machine stop

 If you'd prefer to run on another docker host you've created, just run the command:

     $ eval $(docker-machine env <your machine name>)

+The installation script is aware of the `$DOCKER_MACHINE_NAME` environment variable and will load and run the docker instances appropriately.

 You might run into an incompatibility issue with the included VirtualBox version, causing an error during the docker-machine create call.
 The current (8/31/2015) workaround is to install a more recent VirtualBox test build from https://www.virtualbox.org/wiki/Testbuilds.
 See also https://www.virtualbox.org/ticket/14412.

 After installation is complete, be sure to configure port forwarding as noted below.
+This is not necessary on a Linux machine, since it is not run from inside of a Virtualbox instance.

 #### Installation
 Deployment of a predictive service is achieved by installing and running a set of Docker containers.
 The containers as well as a setup script are included in the package you downloaded from dato.com.